 The Australian sandalwood industry is booming.
 Oils, incense and cosmetics – the sandalwood tree supplies an increasing range of products for religious, commercial and medical purposes.
 In fact, demand is so high that sandalwood is the most commercially valuable timber in Australia!
 But what of the broader value the sandalwood tree?
-What role does the Santalum species play in our environment, what’s the future for these in-demand trees called hemiparasites, and what role does ecological research play in ensuring their sustainable future?
+What role does the Santalum species play in our environment, what’s the future for these in-demand trees called hemiparasites, and what role does university ecological research play in ensuring their sustainable future?

 To get some answers on all things sandalwood, we interviewed Richard McLellan.
 Richard’s a woodland ecologist whose bio includes working for the global conservation organisation World Wildlife Fund in Australia, Cambodia and Switzerland.
 He was set for a ‘relaxing retirement’ when a project from Charles Sturt University’s Institute for Land, Water and Society (ILWS) project came onto his radar.